CodeGuan/Hello-World/README.md

 Ni Hao,

 Name is Anthony and I am looking for a career change.
-Excited to learn to code on FLatiron school's program.
+Excited to learn to code on Flatiron school's program.
 Love to eat and play tennis.